Azure/deployment-stacks/README.md

 ## Use snapshots

 Snapshots provide a way to view the history of updates to the stack.
-The resource type is read-only.
-New snapshots are created by virtue of updating the parent stack.
+A snapshot is read-only and are created upon a successful update to a deploymentStack.
 Snapshots are primarily used for viewing history for diagnostics or troubleshooting.
-In the future, you can roll back a stack to a previous snapshot if there is an error.
+In the future, a snapshot can be applied to roll back a deploymentStack to a previous state if there is an error.

-The latest snapshot of a stack can't be deleted.
+Since it contains more information about the state of the deploymentStack, the latest snapshot of a stack can't be deleted.

 ### At the resource group level